-According to scientists, here is how each part of the brain is affect when we meditate:
+According to scientists, here is how each part of the brain is affected when we meditate:

-Reticular formation – In charge of keeping the brain alert and ready to respond to every stimuli flowing in, the activity slows down when you meditate.
+- Reticular formation – In charge of keeping the brain alert and ready to respond to every stimulus flowing in, the activity slows down when you meditate.

 Moving away from the technical terms, let’s read in detail about how the activities happening inside the brain get altered as a person begins to meditate.
 It’s quite interesting and really surprising what a little bit of mindfulness and relaxation can do to such an important organ of your body.
 Read on!